Gramercy Property Trust Could Become A Dominant Dividend Machine

 Here's a snapshot of 2017 guidance:

 We are maintaining a BUY recommendation on GPT as we believe the company is going to continue to become a consolidator.
 We find the valuation metrics attractive and we're encouraged that a few insiders are putting "skin in the game."
-We like the fact that management's interests are aligned with shareholders and the icing on the cake is the experienced management team (with decades of experience in net lease).
+We like the fact that management's interests are aligned with shareholders', and the icing on the cake is the experienced management team (with decades of experience in net lease).

-Note: I will be attending the Presidential Inauguration this week and I will not be returning messages as timely as usual.
-It is an honor to be attending this historic event and for more information on my new book, The Trump Factor: Unlocking The Secrets Behind The Trump Empire CLICK HERE.
+Note: I will be attending the Presidential Inauguration this week, and I will not be returning messages as timely as usual.
+It is an honor to be attending this historic event.

 Join me at the DIY Investor Summit where I share detailed tips on my core investment strategies, top advice for DIY investors, and specific ways I'm positioning for 2017.